syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/row/row.md

 ### Limitations

-* Frozen row is not compatible with the following features:
+* Frozen row is not compatible with the autofill feature.
-    1. Autofill

 ## Adding a new row programmatically